 information is everywhere, consciousness is everywhere.”

-say, Searle has a problem with it.
+say, Searle has a problem.
 He concludes:

 think that if you analyze this carefully, you will see that the view